What is blood pressure?

 If your blood pressure is higher than 120/80 but lower than 140/90, you have prehypertension.
 This means that you don't have high blood pressure yet, but are very likely to develop it in the future.

-How does high blood pressure affect stroke risk?
+How does high blood pressure affect heart disease risk?

-High blood pressure is the most important modifiable risk factor for both blocked-vessel (ischemic) and bleeding (hemorrhagic) stroke.
-High blood pressure is estimated to be responsible for 60% to 70% of all strokes.
-Approximately 3 of 4 people who experience a first stroke have high blood pressure, and two-thirds have blood pressure higher than 160/95.2 For each rise in blood pressure of 20 mm Hg systolic (top) or 10 mm Hg diastolic (bottom), the risk of dying of a stroke doubles in both women and men.3 Women and men with high blood pressure at age 50 develop heart disease or have a stroke 7 years earlier and die on average 5 years earlier than people with normal blood pressure at this age.4
+High blood pressure increases your risk of dying early or having a heart attack, stroke, or heart failure.
+For each rise in blood pressure of 20 mm Hg systolic (top) or 10 mm Hg diastolic (bottom), your risk of heart disease doubles.
+It is estimated that controlling blood pressure could prevent one third of heart disease problems in women.10 Women and men with high blood pressure at age 50 develop heart disease 7 years earlier and die on average 5 years earlier than people with normal blood pressure at this age.11